 |Currency Icelandic Króna (ISK)||GDP 2014 (MISK) 1.993.336|

-Reykjavik Arts FestivalReykjavik Arts Festival is an annual multidisciplinary festival with a special focus on new commissions and the creative intersection of the arts.
-For two weeks every year it presents, to the widest possible audience, exhibitions and performances of contemporary and classical works in major cultural venues and unconventional spaces throughout the city.
+Reykjavik Arts FestivalReykjavik Arts Festival is a multidisciplinary festival with a special focus on new commissions and the creative intersection of the arts.
+For two weeks every other year it presents, to the widest possible audience, exhibitions and performances of contemporary and classical works in major cultural venues and unconventional spaces throughout the city.